 The key consideration is for staff not to view or to forward illegal images of a child.
 Staff must follow the usual child protection procedures and report in person to the DSL or deputy immediately.

-Sharing nudes and semi-nudes: advice for education settings working with children and young people - GOV.UK (www.gov.uk)
+Online safety in schools and colleges: Questions from the Governing Board - GOV.UK (www.gov.uk)

-11.19 Preventing Radicalisation
+12.19 Preventing Radicalisation

 'Channel' and 'Prevent'